ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusnanov6.rst

 .. note::

    This board revision has the fixed inverter moved to USART1 RX pin, so only TX1 pin can be used (output only).
 2 full UARTS + I2C is available in :ref:`BRD_ALT_CONFIG <BRD_ALT_CONFIG>` = 1, using RX3 / TX3 pins as SERIAL4.
 In default :ref:`BRD_ALT_CONFIG <BRD_ALT_CONFIG>` = 0, RX3 and TX3 pins will default to I2C SDA and SCL respectively.
 RCInput is on WSL2812 pad.
 I2C and SERIAL3 for GPS / mag combo is on PPM (=SCL), PB9 (=SDA), RX6 and TX6 pads.
-Make sure to leave solder jumpers for inverter setup diconnected.
+Make sure to leave solder jumpers for inverter setup disconnected.

 .. image:: ../../../images/OmnibusF4NanoV62_pinout.jpg